 In the beginning, the more time and effort you put into learning and getting used to the basics like trying to play chords, melodies, scales – the better, as it all plays a significant role later on.

-How You Practice
+How Productive Your Practice Is

 The way you spend your practice time is one of the major things that will determine your rate of learning.

 Try to go through every aspect of playing the guitar and focus on improving your weakest spots.
 This will make you a more balanced guitarist.

 If you have a specific song that you like and you are good at it constantly playing it will do you no good as you are not focusing on an aspect that you are weak at.

 There is time for fun, and there is a time for learning and practicing.